L0v3P01s0n/fakegpt-cli/README.md

     ./bin/chatgpt what type of dog is a Jack Russel?
     ```

-4. As mentioned previously, the ChatGPT CLI supports tracking conversation history across CLI calls.
+4. As mentioned previously, the FakeGPT CLI supports tracking conversation history across CLI calls.
 This feature
    creates a seamless and conversational experience with the GPT model, as the history is utilized as context in
    subsequent interactions.